anupchand/simple-js-calculator/README.md

 # Simple JavaScript Calculator

-#Use simple mathematical operators on numbers.
+#Use simple mathematical operatations on numbers.

 #Prevents decimal repetetion.

 #Answer can be used for further math operations.